 If you have kids, and they like muffins, making a larger batch might make sense.
-You might also want to make a large batch of no butter banana muffins if you have a lot of freezer space.
+You might also want to make a large batch of banana muffins in the air fryer if you have a lot of freezer space.

 On the other hand, if you prefer fresh muffins or don't have a spare freezer, this small batch banana muffin recipe may be perfect for you.
-You can make yourself a single-serving muffin when you want it.
-If you tend to overeat baked goods, eleven additional muffins won't be sitting around in the fridge calling your name.
+You can make yourself a few muffins when you want them.
+If you tend to overeat baked goods, lots of additional muffins won't be sitting around in the fridge calling your name.